Automation success starts with people

 Get on board and lead the agenda

-When it comes to automation, leaders should focus on creating a positive narrative (internal and external) on the benefits it offers the business.
+When it comes to automation, leaders should focus on creating a positive narrative on the benefits it offers the business and its people.
 It’s not about how many jobs automation can remove.
 Instead, leaders need to communicate its potential to augment not replace team capabilities, to reassure and encourage people to get on board with their automation plans.

-- Don’t limit discussions about automation to the boardroom - Be open about its potential, invite and welcome suggestions from across your organisation on how it could be used to make your business more competitive
+- Talk openly about automation, its potential, and its challenges.
+Invite ideas on how it could be used to make your business more competitive

-- Have a conscious and active strategy for automation - ring-fence time and money to focus on it properly.
+- Have a conscious and active strategy for automation - invest time and money to focus on it properly.
 Identify key people and teams to champion use-cases across your organisation

-- Walk the talk - use automation to boost your own efficiency - try introducing automation to improve your work, show people first-hand how it can be used to benefit other areas of the business
+- Walk the talk - use automation to boost your own efficiency, show people first-hand how it can be used to benefit other areas of the business

 Give permission to be creative

-- Get your time back; it’s yours - look at the areas of your role that take up the most time in your day, break these down into parts that could be automated
+- Get your time back; it’s yours - look at the tasks that take most time in your day, break these down into parts that could be automated

-- Share automation wins - even if you just use it to solve a small problem, chances are someone else needs a solution to the same problem
+- Share automation wins - even if use it to solve a small problem, chances are someone else needs a solution to the same problem

 Create space for automation to thrive